 3) Dubai Financial Services Authority (DFSA): XM is regulated in Dubai, UAE as Trading Point MENA Limited, DFSA Reference Number: F003484, authorized to carry on financial services in 2019.

 The leverage on XM varies, depending on the instrument you are trading.
-The maximum leverage on XM is 1:30, which applies to major forex pairs, other instruments have lower leverage limits of 1:20 for minor forex pairs, major indices and gold, 1:10 for minor indices, energies and silver, and 1:25 for commodities.
+The maximum leverage on XM is 1:30, which applies to major forex pairs, other instruments have lower leverage limits of 1:20 for minor forex pairs, major indices and gold, 1:10 for minor indices, agriculture commodities, energies and silver, and 1:5 for stocks.

 With leverage of 1:30, you can open a trade position worth 30 times your deposit.
 For example, if you deposit $1,000 you can place a trade worth $30,000.